vominhtri231/Notes/Java/Build tool/Maven/Dependency.md

 ```

 ## Dependency scopes
-Scopes used to detemine when a dependency is included.
+Scopes used to determine when a dependency is included.
 There are 6 scopes:
 1. Compile (default)
 2. Provided - Indicate that the JDK or container will provide the dependency
 3. Runtime